 Unlike a cupcake, a muffin is usually a healthier option.
 It is best to think of the muffin as more of a quick-bread than a cake.
 While there are thousands of easily available recipes, many are filled with nuts, fruit, seeds, and oats.
-The pan you choose can make a difference in how successful you are with the final product, particularly if you are hoping to get a crispy, high and rounded “dome” top, like the ones professional bakers produce.
+The pan you choose can make a difference in how successful you are with the final product, particularly if you are hoping to get a crispy, high, and rounded “dome” top, like the ones professional bakers produce.

 While a muffin pan may seem like a simple product, there are a lot of things to consider before you buy.
-Size, material, nonstick material, and number of cups will vary from pan to pan.
+Size, material, nonstick material, and the number of cups will vary from pan to pan.
 We want you to be successful with your purchase, so take a look at the shopping guide below to get an idea of the kinds of things you should consider before you buy.

 Muffin pans come in three sizes: standard, mini, and jumbo.
 There are also pans specifically designed to only create muffin tops.

-Standard: A standard sized muffin pan will hold about one half cup of batter or slightly less in each muffin cup.
+Standard: A standard-sized muffin pan will hold about one-half cup of batter or slightly less in each muffin cup.
 This is the most common size for homemade muffins.

 Mini: Mini muffins are roughly half the size of a standard muffin.
-You should be able to put somewhere between one eighth to one fourth cup of batter in each cup.
+You should be able to put somewhere between one eighth to one-fourth cup of batter in each cup.
 These muffins will be just one or two bites.
-They are great for portion control if you’re watching caloric intake, or for light eaters like kids who never finish a whole standard sized muffin.
+They are great for portion control if you’re watching caloric intake, or for light eaters like kids who never finish a whole standard-sized muffin.

 Jumbo: These tins are much larger than your standard muffin.
 They will vary in size based on the manufacturer.
 Jumbo muffin pans will hold somewhere between one half to 1 cup of batter.
-If you are trying to make a bakery style muffin at home, you may want to try the jumbo sized pan.
+If you are trying to make a bakery-style muffin at home, you may want to try the jumbo-sized pan.
 These are the size many bakeries use.

 Muffin top: These are shallow cups that bake up most people’s favorite part of muffins — the tops.

-The depth of the cup will vary, even on standard sized pans.
-On the short side, a standard sized muffin pan will offer a depth of about 1 inch.
+The depth of the cup will vary, even on standard-sized pans.
+On the short side, a standard-sized muffin pan will offer a depth of about 1 inch.
 Deeper pans will be closer to 1.5 inches.
 Muffin top pans will be less than 1 inch deep.

 The most common materials for muffin pans on the market are coated steel or stainless steel, aluminum, and silicone.
 You can find some muffin pans in cast iron, stone, or glass, but these are not common.
-Here are some things to keep in mind when you choose material.
+Here are some things to keep in mind when you choose a material.

 Coated steel: Coated steel pans will have a nonstick coating over steel.
 They are sturdy, reliable, and cheap.
 However, the pans are prone to rust and become unusable when the nonstick coating wears off.